Online December 3 6:00 - 7:00pm

 Online Event: Don't dump on the NT

-Environment Centre NT is hosting an urgent briefing on plans for the world’s largest offshore carbon dumping project and why it threatens the Territory’s unique wildlife, fishing culture and tourism industry.
+Environment Centre NT is hosting an urgent briefing on plans for the world’s largest offshore carbon dumping project and why it threatens the Northern Territory’s unique wildlife, fishing culture and tourism industry.

 Japanese gas giant INPEX has just lodged plans with the federal environment department for Australia’s first offshore carbon dumping project (carbon capture and storage).